 WORDS OF WISDOM

-~Depicted from THE HANDBOOK'S FOR LIFE JOURNEY - On Death And Rebirth-What Life Truly Is
+~Depicted from THE HANDBOOK FOR LIFE'S JOURNEY - On Death And Rebirth-How to Face Death

 There is suffering everywhere in the six realms of rebirth: if not suffering of suffering, it is suffering of change; if not suffering of change, it is all-pervasive suffering.
 This is especially so in this degenerate time.
 Even if we are unwilling to accept suffering, all of us have to confront it; we cannot ignore it.